rocketlend/protocol/README.md

   borrowed from one of the lender's pools
 - Claim fees from the proportional ETH rewards of nodes whose RPL stake is (in part) borrowed from one of the lender's pools
+- Withdraw borrowed RPL from a node after the end time of the lending pool
 - Claim penalties from any borrower that has defaulted on a loan from one of the lender's pools